vladships/tinyllama-revops-finetuned/README.md

 ## How to Use

-To use this adapter, you'll need to load both the base model and this LoRA adapter:
+To use this model, you'll need to load both the base model and this LoRA adapter:
 ```python
 from transformers import AutoTokenizer, AutoModelForCausalLM
 from peft import PeftModel